-If you find yourself being harassed, please alert a convention volunteer.
-It may also help to clearly say ‘stop’, ‘no’ or ‘please leave me alone’, or simply walk away but we understand that might not always be possible and ask that a member of the convention team is always notified to help us become aware of repeat offenders.
+If you find yourself being harassed, please alert a convention volunteer who will be wearing a RED Tabletop Scotland t-shirt.
+It may also help to clearly say ‘stop’, ‘no’ or ‘please leave me alone’, or simply walk away but we understand that might not always be possible and ask that a member of the convention team, wearing YELLOW Tabletop Scotland t-shirts, is always notified to help us become aware of repeat offenders.

 If you continue to be harassed or notice someone else being harassed, please contact a convention volunteer immediately.